jiri-krecek/jiri-lab/Pico-Unicorn/README.md

 ## Notes
 - Time synced via NTP on boot
 - DST handled automatically for US timezones (except Arizona)
+- NTP server resync set to hourly to keep the time accurate, if Pico never reboots
 - Timezone hardcoded for US Central — adjust offset in local_hour() for other zones